MrWexor/SonicLinuxLauncher/README.md

 on Linux avoidving the use of Visual Studio.

 The original launcher by Sonic Team was written in Java, but the game itself uses no Java.
-This is made to avoid a pointless Java runtime dependency and to make it easier to run Sonic 4 on Linux using Wine or Proton.
+This rewrite is made to avoid a pointless Java runtime dependency and to make it easier to run Sonic 4 on Linux using Wine or Proton.

 How to build